-Moderate swelling of thighs is expected, this will subside in 6 to 9 weeks.
+Moderate swelling of abdomen, thighs and buttocks is expected, this will subside in 6 to 9 weeks.

-It is common to have discomfort in the area of liposuction and mild burning around the inner thigh incision after this surgery - this is normal, and will improve shortly after surgery.
+It is common to have discomfort at the outer abdomen and outer thighs, as well as mild burning around the lower incision after surgery - this is normal, and will improve shortly after surgery.

-Discomfort in the areas of liposuction and skin tightening may worsen with increased activity and relates to internal sutures that Dr. Trussler places to shape this area of the upper inner thigh.
+Discomfort in the areas of liposuction and muscle tightening may worsen with increased activity and relates to internal sutures that Dr. Trussler places to shape this area of the abdomen.